Misa-De-Codes/JavaScript-Basic-Projects/README.md

     })
     .catch(error => console.error('Error fetching the weather data:', error));
 ```
+### **8. Basic Calculator**
+A basic arithmetic calculator.
+While making this, I learned how JavaScript handles user inputs and mathematical operations.

 ## 🛠️ How to Use This Repository

 This repo is for beginners who want to see simple JavaScript projects in action.
 You can: